Note: This section is intended as an objective overview of reasons against dropping the atomic bomb. For the other side of the issue, go here.

 Reasons Against Dropping the Atomic Bomb — Argument #6: Truman Was Unprepared for Presidential Responsibility

 At the very least, critics argue, Truman should have required permission to use the second bomb.
 Originally, the second target was not scheduled to be attacked until six days after Hiroshima.
-But with bad weather in the forecast, and with the Russians suddenly declaring war on Japan after the Hiroshima bomb, General Groves moved up the date to make sure that the plutonium bomb was “field tested” before the war could end (Hiroshima had been hit with a Uranium bomb).
-Some critics have pointedout that three days was simply not enough time for the Japanese to even confirm what had happened in Hiroshima, which appeared to them to have simply blinked off the map.
+But with bad weather in the forecast, and with the Russians suddenly declaring war on Japan after the Hiroshima bomb, General Groves moved up the date to make sure that the plutonium bomb was “field-tested” before the war could end (Hiroshima had been hit with a Uranium bomb).
+Some critics have pointed out that three days was simply not enough time for the Japanese to even confirm what had happened in Hiroshima, which appeared to them to have simply blinked off the map.
 Although the Japanese leadership suspected the bombing was atomic in nature, they sent scientists to Hiroshima to confirm these suspicions and they had not even returned with their findings when Nagasaki was hit.
 There are some critics who support dropping the first bomb, but feel the second was completely unnecessary.
 Either way, critics of the dropping of “Fat Man” on Nagasaki blame Truman for a lack of leadership.
+So, the arguments can be split in that way and one could support the first dropping, but not the second.
+This was also among the more common reasons against dropping the atomic bomb.

-Some critics question whether or not Truman really understood the weapon, and the human consequence of his decision to use it.
+Some critics question whether or not Truman really understood the weapon and the human consequence of his decision to use it.
+A lack of understanding also was among the decent reasons against dropping the atomic bomb.
 On July 25, Truman describes in his diary some of the details he had just received about the test bomb in Los Alamos.
 He then writes, “I have told the Sec. of War, Mr. Stimson, to use it so that military objectives and soldiers and sailors are the target and not women and children.”
 On the 9th, the day Nagasaki was bombed, President Truman addressed the nation on radio.
 He said, “The world will note that the first atomic bomb was dropped on Hiroshima, a military base.
 That was because we wished in this first attack to avoid, insofar as possible, the killing of civilians.”
 Considering the nature of the weapon, the Interim Committee’s recommendation to use the bomb against “workers’ dwellings”, and that the center of the city was the aiming point for the bomb, these claims are jaw-dropping.

 Reasons Against Dropping the Atomic Bomb — Argument 7: The Atomic Bomb Was Inhumane